Who: KSAAT & Local Law Enforcement Agencies

 When: Saturday, October 29, 2022 10 AM – 2 PM

 Danville Police Department

 Centerburg Foster’s Pharmacy

 Fredericktown Police Department

 Knox Public Health

 Knox Community Hospital Medical Pavilion @ Conway’s Eastside Pharmacy

-Knox County, OH – Saturday, April 24, 2021, Knox County will be participating in the National Drug Take Back Day.
-Knox Substance Abuse Action Team (KSAAT), in partnership with our local law enforcement agencies, are pleased to sponsor this collection day for Knox County residents to dispose of their expired, unused or unwanted prescription and over-the-counter medications safely.
+Knox County, OH – Knox County will be participating in the DEA National Prescription Drug Take Back Day, Saturday, October 29, 2022..
+Knox Substance Abuse Action Team (KSAAT), in partnership with local law enforcement agencies, are coordinating this collection day for residents to dispose of their expired, unused or unwanted medications.
 The disposal day will also include the collection of unwanted syringes.
-Drop-off locations in Knox County include: Knox Public Health, Knox Community Hospital Medical Pavilion @Conway’s Eastside Pharmacy, Danville Police Department, Centerburg Foster’s Pharmacy and the Fredericktown Police Department.
+The drop-off locations in Knox County include: Knox Public Health, Knox Community Hospital Medical Pavilion at Conway’s Eastside Pharmacy, Danville Police Department, Centerburg Foster’s Pharmacy, and the Fredericktown Police Department.

 Additionally, there are several drop-boxes located in Knox County for year-round disposal.
-These locations include; the Knox County Sheriff’s Office, the Fredericktown Police Department, the Danville Police Department, the Mount Vernon Police Department, Rite-Aid-Mount Vernon and CVS-Mount Vernon.
-These drop-boxes are anonymous; however, please do not put liquids, inhalers or illegals in the drop-boxes.
+These locations include; the Knox County Sheriff’s Office, Fredericktown Police Department, Danville Police Department, Mount Vernon Police Department, Rite-Aid (Mount Vernon), and CVS (Prescription medicine only at CVS).
+These drop boxes are anonymous; however, please do not put liquids, inhalers, sharps, or illegal substances in the drop boxes.